nhost/nhost-netlify-starter-nextjs-reactquery/README.md

 nhost up
 ```

-The CLI uses seed data (`nhost/seed`) to populate the database with a user and
+> The CLI uses seed data (`nhost/seed`) to populate the database with a user and a conference.
+Learn more in the [Nhost CLI documentation](https://docs.nhost.io/platform/database#seed-data).
-a conference.

-3. Create a `.env.development.local` file in the root with the following content:
+3. Create a `.env.local` file in the root with the following content:

 ```sh
 NEXT_PUBLIC_NHOST_SUBDOMAIN=localhost:1337